scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/setting_up_flexnet.md

     2. Provide your FlexNet License Server URL and FlexNet Server ID
     3. Click **Apply** and your license will be applied

 Note that some product services may not initialize until the license server has been configured and may require a restart to connect to the license server.
-This can be achieved by deleting the relevant pod, which can be done through the 'Pods' view in the Solution Console.
+This can be achieved by deleting the relevant pod, which can be done through the *Pods* view in the Solution Console.

 Both methods will allow you to view and change the current settings through the Solution Console, and to view the license entitlements in the license server.
 ___